-Alistre Lodge had procedures in place to monitor the quality of the service provided.
+The Knowle Care Home had procedures to monitor the quality of the service provided.
 Regular audits had been completed.
-There were quality-monitoring systems in place to help drive up improvements in the service.
-We did find these were mainly looking at quantitative data that was obtained for other stakeholders.
-This was discussed with the registered manager, upon our second inspection visit alternative audit paperwork had been sourced to be used moving forward.
+These checks helped to drive improvements in the service.
 This helped to ensure people were living in a safe environment.

 During our inspection visit, we saw updates were completed on each change of shift and any appointments required were added to the diary.
 This helped to ensure any change in a person's condition and subsequent alterations to their care plan was effectively communicated.
 In addition staff were clear about any follow up action required.